fabianoriccardi/git-describe-arduino/README.md

      ```

 ## Usage

 To configure your sketch you need to complete few steps:

-  1. Create an empty file called git-version.h in `src` folder inside your sketch folder (create if not exist).
+  1. Create `src` folder in the sketch folder.
+  2. Create `git-version.h` in `src` folder.
 Leave the file empty because it is overwritten by the script.
-  2. If no repository exist, initialize a new reposititory for the sketch and make the first commit.
+  3. If your repository is not under git, initialize a reposititory for the sketch and do the first commit.
-  3. Modify your sketch to print the current version.
-An example:
+  3. Modify your sketch to include `git-version.h` and print the current version.
+Example:

      ```cpp
      #include "src/git-version.h"

      void setup() {
        Serial.begin(115200);
-       Serial.println("Test git versioning");
+       Serial.println();
+       Serial.print("Git version: ");
        Serial.println(GIT_VERSION);
      }